Choosing to bring a PR (Public Relations) and communications agency on board is, for some, a no brainer. For others, it’s a leap into the unknown.

-On the back of nearly two decades of running an agency, here’s my top 10 reasons why organisations, large and small, seek to look outside their teams for PR and communications support.
+After nearly two decades of running an agency, here are my top 10 reasons why organisations, large and small, seek external PR and communications support.
+Understanding ‘what does a PR agency do?’ is crucial.
+These agencies specialise in managing public perception, crafting compelling narratives and enhancing brand visibility.

 1. Professional PR & comms experience

-We’ve honed our skills, knowledge and developed relationships to offer a specialist service that’s difficult to replicate in-house
+Pinstone has honed its skills, knowledge and relationships to offer a specialist service that’s hard to replicate in-house.

 PR is a professional discipline that can be underestimated or viewed through a partial lens that fails to recognise the breadth and the value of good PR.

 Good PR draws on an evidence base and proof-points or RTBs (Reasons to Believe).
-These support authenticity and convey the honest case for the organisation’s direction of travel, paired with strong strategic foundations.
+These support authenticity and convey the honest case for the organisation’s direction, paired with strong strategic foundations.

 Understanding your audience

-PR taps into a brand’s mission ,vision and values and involves crafting a strategy, campaign ideas and messaging that attracts understanding and endorsement.
-That requires a deep understanding of an industry landscape and exactly who the different audiences are.
-You need to understand the demographic, values, outlook, lifestyle and also have an appreciation of where they source their information; what influences them and what their motivations are.
+PR taps into a brand’s mission ,vision and values.
+It involves crafting a strategy, campaign ideas and messaging that attract understanding and endorsement.
+This requires a deep understanding of the industry landscape and the different audiences.
+You need to know the demographic, values, outlook, lifestyle and where they source their information.
+Understanding what influences them and their motivations is crucial.
 It might sound like a lot of background work and analysis, but it will be the backbone of a successful PR outcome.

-PR teams bring expertise at this level, but also across the whole ‘PESO’ (see later) spectrum of opportunities from media relations, copywriting, social media and extensive knowledge of digital platforms.
-These skills need to be paired with strong planning, time management and an ability to juggle and switch quickly between workstreams.
-For the specialist agency, add a dose of industry insight, and the wealth of comms expertise becomes apparent, as does the difficulty of sourcing it without using agency expertise.
+PR teams bring expertise at this level and across the whole ‘PESO’ spectrum of opportunities.
+These include media relations, copywriting, social media and extensive knowledge of digital platforms.
+These skills need strong planning, time management and the ability to juggle and switch quickly between workstreams.
+For the specialist agency, add a dose of industry insight.
+The wealth of comms expertise becomes apparent, as does the difficulty of sourcing it without using agency expertise.

 2. Grow and maintain your reputation

-PR looks after your organisation’s reputation and that’s vital – especially with so many voices out there.
-But, proactively positioning an external profile can so easily be deprioritised or quickly lose momentum.
+PR looks after your organisation’s reputation, which is vital with so many voices out there.
+But, proactively positioning an external profile can easily be deprioritised or quickly lose momentum.
 An agency delivers dedicated focus, continually evolving campaigns and bringing new ideas.

-It’s easy to fall for the mantra around using untapped resource in-house to handle PR and communications.
+It’s easy to fall for the mantra around using untapped in-house resources to handle PR and communications.
 But it’s a big job.
-The expectation of managing an organisation’s reputation is no mean feat and the risk is that individuals are set up to fail if they’re not equipped with the knowledge and skill-set, or if they lack direction or clarity
+Managing an organisation’s reputation is no mean feat and the risk is that individuals are set up to fail if they’re not equipped with the knowledge and skill-set or if they lack direction or clarity.

 Alternatively, energies are purely directed to a single project, a flagship event or launch occasion.
-But – while these events can be exceptionally successful – they can lead to disappointment or potentially more of a negative reaction than expected.
-This can be a symptom of a failure to invest in seeding regular industry and media engagement which is where generating an under-current of consistent presence and exposing positive stories – online, in print, in industry circles and on social – are vital to an organisation’s reputation.
+While these events can be exceptionally successful, they can lead to disappointment or potentially more of a negative reaction than expected.
+This can be a symptom of a failure to invest in seeding regular industry and media engagement.
+Generating an undercurrent of consistent presence and exposing positive stories – online, in print, in industry circles and on social – are vital to an organisation’s reputation.

 3. Manage industry and media contacts and connections